 “‘I’ve learned the difference between quantity time and quality time with my wife and kids,’ he says.
 ‘Merely sitting in the same room watching TV isn’t real quality time.
 At our home, we do things together.’ “

-- Austin has been so busy with work lately that he hasn’t been able to spend quality time with his kids.
+- Austin has been so busy with work lately that he hasn’t been able to spend quality time with family.

 - He took his wife out to eat so they could have some quality time together.